ritschmaster/w32bindkeys/README.md

     ./configure --enable-install-base

-Afterwards you may install w32bindkeys - depending on your MinGW environment - by performing:
+Afterwards you may install w32bindkeys by performing:

     make install